katarighe/microverse-capstone-project-1/README.md

 There are three key features used in my personal portfolio project include:

 - **An interactive mobile menu page.**
-- **An interactive gallery about laxACT's previous streaming conferences.**
+- **An interactive photo gallery about laxACT's previous streaming conferences.**
 - **Storing the details of conference speakers through 1 separate JS file.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>